 This concept adds another layer of extensibility to the VEC.
-CustomProperties allow the addition user-defined properties to a single object.
+CustomProperties allow the addition of user-defined properties to a single object.
 The assignment groups allow the creation of custom grouping of objects.
-However, it is not permitted to use this concept to express relationships that have well defined concept in the VEC (e.g. assignment of occurrences to composite parts or usage nodes).
+However, it is not permitted to use this concept to express relationships that have well defined concepts in the VEC (e.g. assignment of occurrences to composite parts or usage nodes).

 Variants